 After minimal mods have been thrown at our 2011 5.0L Mustang GT we decided it was time to take it to the drag strip.
 Check out the time slip below!!

-I decided last week, though, that in spite of the conditions and my workload, I needed to go.
+I decided last week, though, that despite the conditions and my workload, I needed to go.
 So, Friday, the 16th, we installed the STEEDA rear sway bar relocation brackets, bolted on the 15x10 Race Stars with MT 26x10 ET drag slicks, and prepared to take the car to the track Saturday night.

-As soon as I got the car to the track, and got unloaded, I headed to the left lane, which was used for all my passes.
-I did a generous burnout, and staged.
+As soon as I got the car to the track and got unloaded, I headed to the left lane, which was used for all my passes.
+I did a generous burnout and staged.
 This was the first pass I'd made in the car, and, I'll have to admit, I was a bit nervous.
-Nerves planted my right foot to the floor.
-The 5.0 ramped up and hit the rev limiter (7300 now with the tuner!) before the last yellow lit and I dumped the clutch.
-The car spun, but still made it to the 60' mark in 1.69 seconds.
-Second gear came quick, and resulted in the car swimming around because of my wheel and tire combination.
-The responsiveness of the 19" fronts caused the bias rear slicks to change direction with the only the slightest steering input.
+Nerves planted my right foot on the floor.
+The 5.0 ramped up and hit the rev limiter (7300 now with the tuner!) before the last yellow-lit, and I dumped the clutch.
+The car spun but still made it to the 60' mark in 1.69 seconds.
+Second gear came quickly, and resulted in the car swimming around because of my wheel and tire combination.
+The responsiveness of the 19" fronts caused the bias rear slicks to change direction with only the slightest steering input.
 Clean shifts into 3 and 4th at 7000rpm finished out the pass.
-The resulting et was a 12.54 at 109.69.
-Not bad, but I knew the car had a lot more in it with better hook and a cleaner pass.
-When I came back to the pits, I checked tire pressure and it was 14psi hot.
-I adjusted pressure down to 12 hot and waited a bit for the car to cool off.
+The resulting et was 12.54 at 109.69.
+Not bad, but I knew the car had a lot more in it with a better hook and a cleaner pass.
+When I came back to the pits, I checked tire pressure, and it was 14psi hot.
+I adjusted the pressure down to 12 hot and waited a bit for the car to cool off.

 For my third pass, I let the car cool even longer due to an accident and clean up on the track.
 Air temp had come down a little because it was now around 12:30 in the morning.
 I used the same technique of a generous burnout, 6000 rpm launch, and 7000 rpm shifts.
 The car bit even harder this time.
 My guess is the new slicks finally got broken in.
 The car grunted out of the hole to a 1.59 60' time.
 1/8 mile times came in a 7.77 @ 89.02, and the 1/4 finished out at 12.22 @ 111.55.

 There you have it.
 The hype about how well the new 5.0 runs?
 It's not hype.
-My car ran low 12's with nothing more than an SCT programmer and a pair of slicks.
+My car ran low 12s with nothing more than an SCT programmer and a pair of slicks.
 Good air would have easily had this car in the 11's.
-I'm anxious to get it back to the track with more mods, some skinnies, and better weather conditions.
+I'm anxious to get it back on track with more mods, some skinnies, and better weather conditions.
 Long live the 5.0!

 The 2011 Mustang ushered in a new era of Mustang performance parts.
 With the introduction of the 5.0L Coyote motor, Mustang owners were able to make huge horsepower with performance parts from Latemodel Restoration.
 400 horsepower isn't hard to achieve with a few mods like a cold air intake kit, exhaust kit, Boss intak... more